renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-processing.md

 3. Send a POST request to the **Webhook** containing your JSON data.
 Replace `YOUR_FLOW_ID` with your flow ID.
-This example uses the default Langflow server address.
+This example uses the default Aiexec server address.
 ```text
 curl -X POST "http://127.0.0.1:7860/api/v1/webhook/YOUR_FLOW_ID" \
 -H 'Content-Type: application/json' \